tenzir/tenzir/web/docs/integrations/windows-event-logs.md

 ### Setup the Window Event Collector (WEC)

-We begin with setting up the WEC priot to connecting the client to it.
+We begin with setting up the WEC prior to connecting the client to it.

 #### Setup Windows Remote Management (WinRM)